augustsaintfreytag/stalker-bits-of-culture/README.md

 Assigned identifier: `porn2`

+## Technicals

+You can find additional documentation on affected LTX modules and creating DLTX patches in [Technicals](./TECHNICALS.md).

 ## License

 This mod was created by Saint for free use by the STALKER modding community with basic attribution under the MIT license.
 This mod may be distributed with mod packs.